 Tucked amid the Chugach Mountains is Alyeska Resort, most prominent as a ski resort in the winter months.
 This is a place to discover the wilderness and expansive beauty of Alaska.
 The Aerial Tram at Alyeska is a seven minute scenic ride to the top of Mt.
 Alyeska, 2,200ft in elevation.
 Aboard the Tram, breathtaking scenery stretches before you of lush forests, mountain ranges and glaciers.
 During the summer months sightings of moose and bear are common, don’t forget to look down!
 At the top you can spend time at the cafe Bore Tide Deli, enjoy the panoramic views at the observation deck, or go for a hike amongst the trails.

-The tram ride is done in addition to the complimentary recreation.
-Prices vary from $30-$50/person, varied pricing determined by a single Tram ticket or a Ride and Dine ticket.
+The tram ride is done in addition to the complimentary recreation. $40/person.

 Registration for recreation and any other trip upgrades can be done during registration or after registration through your trip portal, that’s assigned after registering.